MoonBrillante/n8n-job-search-automation-workflow/README.md

 4. Add the Jooble API key in the relevant HTTP request node, if Jooble is enabled.
 5. Replace the Google Sheet URLs/IDs and the backend URL in the workflow nodes with your own.
 6. Confirm the `Wake Backend` node's URL points at your backend's health-check endpoint, and that Retry On Fail is enabled.
+7. Confirm the `Login - Get JWT Token` node has your backend's login credentials configured, so it can retrieve a valid JWT.
-7. Run the workflow manually to test the output, including a test run after the backend has been idle, to confirm the cold-start handling works.
+8. Run the workflow manually to test the output, including a test run after the backend has been idle, to confirm the cold-start handling works.
-8. Activate the workflow schedule only after confirming the filtered results and both write destinations are correct.
+9. Activate the workflow schedule only after confirming the filtered results and both write destinations are correct.

 ## Configuration Reference